datalad/datalad-redcap/docs/source/index.rst

 Installation
 ============

-The extension is in early development.
+The extension is a working prototype.
 It can be installed from GitHub::

   # create and enter a new virtual environment (optional)